LucianoLaratelli/POLIR/waterEquil/README.md

 waterEquil
 =========

-You will need the [pgf community compiler](https://www.pgroup.com/products/community.htm) to compile this code.
+You will need the [PGI community compiler](https://www.pgroup.com/products/community.htm) to compile this code.
 Make sure to add `/opt/pgi/<your_os_and_architecture>/<pgi_version>/bin/` to your $PATH.
 Once done, a compiled `water.equil` is a simple `make` away!